 The “Toolbox Project” will focus on selected employment services for young people as pilot examples.
 Based on case studies of existing approaches within the MENA region, a peer group together with a facilitators’ team will analyse substantial criteria and success factors for the implementation of the identified tools and help in their development and elaboration towards implementing innovation and transferring projects in one or more partner countries.

 Bringing young people into employment is one of the central issues to be tackled worldwide, especially in the Mediterranean region.
 Southern and Eastern Mediterranean countries face the challenge of rapidly growing working-age populations.
-Almost 60% of the population of the region today is under the age of 30 and the total number of young people under the age of 15 is forecast to increase by over 18% by 2020.
+33-50% of the Euro-Mediterranean population today is under the age of 30 and the total number of young people under the age of 15 is forecast to increase by over 18% by 2020.

 Looking at labour markets, there are structural problems and a limited number of decent formal jobs.
 Furthermore, young people’s qualifications often do not meet the requirements of employers.
 An important reason for this mismatch between labour supply and demand is the lack of effective job guidance and targeted matching mechanisms on the labour market.
 This is probably also one cause of high unemployment rates among young people.